bjmt/universalmotif/README.md

 ### Motif comparison, merging and viewing

 A commonly performed task after _de novo_ motif discovery is to check how closely it might resemble known motifs.
-This can be performed using the highly customisable `compare_motifs()` with one of several available metrics.
+This can be performed using the highly customizable `compare_motifs()` with one of several available metrics.
 Different motifs can also be merged with `merge_motifs()`.

 ```r
 library(universalmotif)